shervinemp/BinaryDomain_texture_tools/README.md

 ## Important Note

 Upscaling some textures, especially those related to the main menu, may cause the game to crash.
 Proceed with caution when modifying these textures.

-## Conclusion

-By following these instructions, you can customize the visual elements of **Binary Domain** to your liking.
-Happy modding!